USU Satisfactory Academic Progress Policy: "Academics Come First"

 Maximum timeframe is monitored throughout each semester so that USU can review the number of credits being taken during the term, along with the previous attempted credits on the student's transcript.
 If the student's total is nearing the maximum limit, financial aid recipients will be notified by email or letter with further instructions.

 Reminder: USU students may be ineligible for federal aid because their overall GPA and/or Pace were already below the required level before they applied for aid or they had already exceed the maximum timeframe for their program.

 Only passing grades from transfer courses are counted toward maximum timeframe.
 By policy, students may petition the financial aid office to have transfer courses that don't count toward their current program excluded from Pace and Maximum Timeframe.
 Please contact our office for more information.

-By policy, students may petition the financial aid office to have AP courses that don't count toward their current program removed from consideration for maximum timeframe.
+By policy, students may petition the financial aid office to have Concurrent Ernollment and Advanced Placement courses that don't count toward their current program removed from consideration for maximum timeframe.
 Please contact our office for more information.